lightcode/OVM/README.md

 Storage pools are used by OVM to create the disk of VMs.
 To add a new storage pool, we add a dictionary where the key is the **pool name**.
 This dictionary contains another dictionary with different parameters:

 * **driver**: is the name of the storage driver.
 OVM uses it, when you create your VMs, to create disks.
 * **root**: this parameter specifies the root of the pool.
-Note: don't create several storage pools with the same @root@ path.
+Note: don't create several storage pools with the same `root` path.

 **Example**: